pchemguy/spec-kit/templates/constitution.md

 ### Agent Onboarding Template

-The following block MAY be copied into agent prompts, AGENTS.md, or other execution environments to enforce correct project context initialization.
+The following block MAY be copied into agent prompts, AGENTS.md, or other execution environments to direct correct project context initialization.

 ```
 <!-- AGENT_ONBOARDING_TEMPLATE_START -->